umccr/agha-data-validation-pipeline/docs/gdr-s3-data-sharing.md

 1. Click on the S3 bucket with the name you created on top.
 (Could use search bucket name if needed)
 2. On the tabs, click on `Permissions`.
 Scroll to see `Bucket policy`, and click on edit.
   <br/><img src="./screenshot/s3-policy.png" width="500px"/><br/>
-3. Copy the following JSON or append with the following policy.
+3. Copy the following JSON or append it with the following policy.
 Change the `REPLACE_HERE` below (for `Resource`) value with the bucket ARN above.
-NOTE: One of the `Resource` value has a postfix of `/*`.
+NOTE: One of the `Resource` values has a postfix of `/*`.
     ```json
     {
       "Version": "2012-10-17",